This article applies to PRTG Network Monitor 15.4.20 or later

 If these are your settings…

-Because you have 75 % of object up states and 25 % of down states in your channel and a warning limit of 76 %.
-The sensor checks “Do 76 % of the objects work fine?” and the answer is no. Because of this, the Core Server Security channel displays a warning status, but not a down status because 50 % of the sensors work fine.
+The reason is that you have 75 % of objects in the Up status and 25 % of objects in the Down status in your channel and your warning limit is 76 %.
+The sensor checks “Do 76 % of the objects work ok?” and the answer is no. Because of this, the Core Server Security channel shows the Warning status, but not the Down status because 50 % of the sensors work fine.

-Note: Every object in a channel has equal weight or importance, no matter if it is a sensor, device, group or probe.
-If you want to give double weight or importance to an object, add it twice to the channel.
+Note: Every object in a channel has equal weight or importance, no matter if it is a sensor, device, group, or probe.
+If you want to give double weight or importance to an object, add it to the channel twice.
 If you want to give triple weight to it, add it three times.

 In the following example, the SSL Security Check (Port 443) 16 sensor is added twice and has double weight.